 In addition to these services are some options that are lesser-known but worthy of consideration, including Pluto TV, Fubo TV, Philo, and others, all of which we go into further detail about in this handy breakdown.

 Adjust your expectations

-While live TV streaming services feel a little more like cable than Netflix or Amazon Prime Video, the cord-cutting experience is very different from what you’re used to, and you should expect an adjustment period.
+While live TV streaming services feel a little more like cable than Netflix or Amazon Prime Video, the cord-cutting experience differs from what you’re used to.
+We suggest that you prepare for an adjustment period.
 One thing you might find, at least for live TV streaming, is that your feed comes in a bit delayed compared to cable and over-the-air setups.
-It can be a real downer if you’re trying to watch live events over voice chat with someone who has a cable line, this can be a downer.
+If you’re trying to watch live events over voice chat with someone who has a cable line, this can be a downer.
 Your internet connection will also influence your viewing experience quality.
-Folks who like to read and react live on social media will increase their chances of being spoiled.
-You’ll also feel helpless the first time your internet cuts out at home as reaching for the cable remote to pass time is no longer an option.
+Folks who like to read and react live on social media will also realize that spoilers abound.
+You’ll feel helpless the first time your internet cuts out at home, too.
+Reaching for the cable remote to pass the time will no longer be an option.

-When it comes to cord-cutting, choice is really what it’s all about.
+When it comes to cord-cutting, having more choices really is what it’s all about.
 If you expected monstrous savings, we have some not so great news.
-On the flip side, with the modern piecemeal delivery method, you can build your entertainment empire as you see fit, choosing from all or none of our suggestions.
-Once you get the hang of it, there are even more options to choose from, with new selections popping up all the time.
+On the flip side, with the modern piecemeal delivery method, you can build your entertainment empire as you see fit.
+You can choose from all or none of our suggestions.
+Once you get more comfortable navigating, there are even more options to choose from.
+And, new selections (including original series) pop up all the time.
 So, if you’re tired of being pushed around by cable or satellite companies, follow our lead and cut the cord.
 You can make your own way with a custom-curated entertainment experience.
 We did — and we don’t have any regrets.